SimonBecker1997/CaddyTraining/04_Docker/01_First start/readme.md

 ```
 docker volume create --name=caddy_data
 ```
+2. Adjust your Caddyfile and change the domain to your actual domain.
-Then you can start it by running the following command:
+3. Then you can start it by running the following command:
 ```
 docker-compose up
 ```